A comprehensive guide to identifying and avoiding fake Moldavite

 If you the description says the Moldavite is mined from any other location than the Czech Republic or is described as manufactured then it is fake.

-Picture showing the areas where Moldavite is found in
+The areas where Moldavite is found

 Sign Four – Non-specific pictures